 To keep your cholesterol at the optimum levels, get the rest of your fat from monounsaturated and polyunsaturated fats.
 Examples include:

-- Unsalted nuts and seeds, such as Best of All Organic Unsalted Sunflower Seeds
+- Unsalted nuts and seeds, such as Organic Unsalted Sunflower Seeds

 - Fish (especially oily fish, such as salmon, trout and herring, at least twice per week), such as Wild Planet Wild Alaskan Salmon